XBeeInternetGateway/XIG/README.txt

 Optimized garbage collection for ConnectPort X2.
 Should resolve XIG crashing due to insufficient memory on this platform.

-Added timezone support so samples show up and graph properly when using iDigi's DataStreams.
+Added time zone support so samples show up and graph properly when using iDigi's DataStreams.

 Added support for the ConnectPort X2e.